ArthurAkira/ArthurAkira/README.md

 - I run on both coffee and tea! ☕🍵
 - I'm really into Anime and playing Wadaiko (traditional Japanese drums).
-- Besides being a native Portuguese speaker, I also have a B2 level in English.
+- Besides being a native Portuguese speaker, I also have a B2 level in English and learning Japanese.

 ## 📫 Contact